jorgecarleitao/parquet2/README.md

 There are many types that are not supported atm.
 The plan is to add support to them.

+## Performance

+The code is about ~2x faster than performing the same operation with `parquet + arrow` crates.

 ### Higher Parallelism

 The function above creates an iterator over a row group, `iter`.
 In arrow, this corresponds